Asset Allocation Framework

 A simple allocation framework is easier to maintain and more likely to be followed.

-And in investing, consistency matters more than complexity.
+In investing, consistency matters more than complexity.

-From Allocation to Implementation
+From allocation to implementation

 Understanding asset allocation is only the first step.
+The real challenge is applying it consistently.

 This requires turning a framework into a system: